tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

 }
 ```

-It is possible to use athis information to sharpen the requirements for the JWT auth in Canvas Vault.
+It is possible to use this additional information to sharpen the requirements for the JWT auth in Canvas Vault.

 # Disclaimer